Bindu Panicker

 Bindu Panicker is an Indian actress who has more than 200 films to her credit.
-She has played both comedy and character roles in Malayalam cinema.
-Critically acclaimed for her performance in 2001 for Soothradharan.
-She was a member of the Association of Malayalam Movie Artists executive committee.
+Having played both comedy and character roles in Malayalam cinema, she was critically acclaimed for her performance in Soothradharan (2001).
+She has been a member of the Association of Malayalam Movie Artists executive committee.

 Personal life

-She was previously married to Biju.V.Nair from 1997 to 2003 and they have a daughter Kalyani.
+She was married to Biju.
+V. Nair, a businessman, in 1997.
+He died of a heart attack in 2003.
+Their daughter, Kalyani Panicker, debuted as an actress in the film Madhuvidhu.

 In 2009, she married actor Sai Kumar.